ipfs/specs/src/routing/kad-dht.md

 #### Termination

+The resilience parameter (`β`) defines the number of closest reachable peers that must be successfully queried before a lookup is considered complete.
+It is recommended to set `β` to `3`, ensuring that multiple nodes confirm the lookup result for increased reliability.

-The lookup process continues until the `k` closest reachable peers to `kid` have been successfully queried.
-The process may also be terminated early if the request-specific success criteria are met.
-Additionally, if every candidate peer has been queried without discovering any new ones, the lookup will terminate.
+The lookup process continues until the `β` closest reachable peers to `kid` have been queried.
+However, the process MAY terminate earlier if the request-specific success criteria are met.
+Additionally, if all candidate peers have been queried without discovering any new ones, the lookup MUST terminate.

 #### Concurrency